-Each collage is made from wood-pattern self-adhesive plastic laid over light green A4 office printer paper.
-This is placed behind glass, floated on paper card, backed with hardboard and framed in Triplochiton scleroxylon treated to resemble ‘antique oak’.
+The Alphabet & Calendar of Trees (2015) interprets 21 letters from the Ogham alphabet.
+Each collage is made from wood-pattern plastic laid over light green A4 office printer paper.
+The collage is placed behind glass, floated on paper card, backed with hardboard and framed in wood from the abachi tree (Triplochiton scleroxylon) treated to resemble ‘antique oak’.

 * The Alphabet & Calendar of Trees, Cathy Haynes, 2015.